Get Started with the Maps SDK for Android

 app > manifests > AndroidManifest.mxl

-- Determine the permissions you need.
-If you only need general user location access, add the
+- If you only need general user location access, copy the first line of code below - the

 ACCESS_COARSE_LOCATION

-permission.
-If also need access to a more precise location you will need to also callACCESS_FINE_LOCATION
+permission. - If you also need access to more precise location data, copy the entire code snippet, including the

-- Add the permissions you need as seen in the code snippet to the
+- Add the permissions you copied to the Android Manifest.

 AndroidManifest.xml

-- This should be added at the top of the manifest, below the opening manifest tag and above the opening
+, below the opening manifest tag and above the opening<application>

 tag.